-The NSFR is a minimum standard designed to reduce funding risk over a longer time horizon.
+The NSFR is a minimum standard for reducing funding risk over a longer horizon.
 It aims to ensure that institutions have a sustainable funding structure by limiting maturity transformation between asset-side business and funding, thereby mitigating the risk of future funding problems.
 To this end, the sum of liabilities weighted by their degree of long-term reliability (available stable funding) must at least be equal to the sum of assets and off-balance-sheet exposures weighted by factors that reflect their liquidity characteristics and residual maturities over a medium-term horizon (required stable funding).
-Regulation (EU) 2019/876, also known as CRR II, has transposed the NSFR rules published by the Basel Committee in October 2014 into EU law and now establishes the NSFR as a minimum standard.
-One feature specific to the EU has been added to uphold the principle of proportionality: in future, small and non-complex institutions will be given the option of applying a simplified NSFR.
+Regulation (EU) 2019/876, also known as CRR II, has transposed the NSFR rules published by the Basel Committee in October 2014 into EU law and established the NSFR as a minimum standard.
+One feature specific to the EU has been added to uphold the principle of proportionality: small and non-complex institutions may alternatively apply a simplified NSFR.

-Credit institutions’ liquidity status is too complex to be suitably captured by just two metrics.
-Therefore, the two minimum standards have been augmented by monitoring metrics which enable supervisors to appropriately analyse an institution’s liquidity and funding risk.
+Institutions’ liquidity status is too complex to be suitably captured by just two metrics.
+Therefore, the two minimum standards have been augmented by monitoring metrics which permit supervisors to appropriately analyse an institution’s liquidity and funding risk.

 The EBA guidelines on LCR disclosure were published on 8 March 2017 and have been applicable since 31 December 2017.
 They supplement the existing European disclosure requirements and complete the disclosure format harmonised across Europe.
 LCR disclosure comprises qualitative and quantitative information on liquidity risk management and on components and fulfilment of the LCR.
 CRR II enshrines the disclosure of liquidity ratios, including the disclosure of the newly introduced NSFR, in Part Eight of the Regulation; the guidelines are fleshed out in an Implementing Regulation.